 • Electronic-transport within the non-equilibrium Green’s function formalism.

-SIESTA is an open source code distributed under the GNU General Public Licence.
-Development is currently hosted on the GitLab platform.
-SIESTA works with Fortran (and C for some functionality) and uses standard optimized libraries such as BLAS, LAPACK, ScaLAPACK, and netCDF/HDF5.
-Some optional functionality depends on domain-specific libraries such as ELSI, CheSS, libXC, and/or the embedding of a (lightweight) Lua interpreter together with associated glue libraries.
+Development is hosted on the GitLab platform.
+SIESTA works with Fortran (and C for some functionality) and uses standard optimized libraries such as BLAS, LAPACK, ScaLAPACK, and NetCDF/HDF5.
+Some optional functionality depends on domain-specific libraries such as ELSI, ELPA, PEXSI, libXC, and/or the embedding of a (lightweight) Lua interpreter together with associated glue libraries.
 Note that some of the functional modules within SIESTA are being made stand-alone and released as library packages within the Electronic Structure Library (ESL).

 I/O requirements